sancsoft/help.beegit.com/notifications/_posts/2014-11-01-manage-project-notifications.md

 ![Project Notifications](https://s3.amazonaws.com/beegit-images/helpImages/project-notifications.png)

-Regardless of your settings, anyone @mentioned in a version note or a comment will receive a notification email.
+Regardless of your settings, any project collaborator @mentioned in a version note or a comment will receive a notification email.

-### Adding users to a project
+### Adding collaborators to a project
-When you add a collaborator to a project, they are always notified via email.
+When you add a team member to collaborate on a project, they are always notified via email.

-### Inviting new users
-You can add a new user to Beegit via email in the Collaborators tab on your dashboard.
-If you invite a new user to their first project, they will receive an email saying they've been invited by you to collaborate on a project in Beegit.